 Do not use the pen drive just to store or transfer the data from one PC to other PC, there a lot of things that you can do with the PenDrive then just doing the regular usage; it can protect against viruses, automatically back-up data, launch your favourite programs off any PC without installing them, and even run a full operating system.

-Pen drive PC
+Pen Drive PC

 To do this, grab USB Write Protector.
 Once it’s on your drive, run the program and you’ll get an option to switch USB Write Protection on or off.
 If it’s on, nothing can be written to the pen drive.
 However, Write Protector doesn’t work instantly; once you switch it on, you’ll have to eject and reconnect your pen drive for it to start.

-In your pen drive, there might be some data that you don’t want others to see.
-But you still want others to be able to use the pen drive.
-Rohos Mini Drive Portable allows you to create a hidden partition within your pen drive, which is both encrypted and locked with a password.
-Of course, if you want to passwordprotect the entire drive such that the whole drive is locked down, then a great software to do that is Cryptainer LE.
+You can also add an extra layer of security for the data you carrying on your PenDrive by enabling the password to protect.
+There is a tool that can help you protect you PenDrive in an even better way, the application called Rohos Mini Drive Portable allows you to create a hidden partition within your pen drive, which is both encrypted and locked with a password.
+But, if you want to password protect the entire drive such that the whole drive is locked down, then a great software to do that is Cryptainer LE.

-The app runs off the pen drive and lets you choose which folder on your hard drive it should automatically back-up files to.
+If you keep your documents on a pen drive and work directly on them then you should consider using the app called USB Flash Copy.
+The app runs directly from the pen drive and lets you choose which folder on your hard drive it should automatically backup files to.
 Additional options include settings for each file type, as well as whether to overwrite old files or keep copies of them.
-The cool part is that USB Flash Copy lets you create multiple profiles, so that if you use two PCs (such as home and office), you can have different settings for backing up to each of them, ensuring maximum data safety.
+The cool part is that USB Flash Copy lets you create multiple profiles so that if you use two PCs (such as home and office), you can have different settings for backing up to each of them, ensuring maximum data safety.